Open to the Public

 What the Conservancy is Doing

-A 200-foot boardwalk is the centerpiece of a one-mile trail system, which both encircles and passes through the bog.
+We are in the process of replacing and upgrading the parking area and trail to be completed in 2015.
+Upgrades will include a fully accessible trail and boardwalk into the bog.
 From the boardwalk, visitors can experience the unusual and rare natural history of this plant community first-hand, without impacting its fragile ecology.
 A memorial bench constructed by the Hartland Nature Club stands near the beginning of the trail in memory of Graceann Ridlon and her work to protect Eshqua Bog.
 Please read our Preserve Visitation Guidelines.

 What to See: Plants